 Everyday Astronomy was created by the Journeyman, Charles Treleaven, a qualified Master Mariner who spent many years as a Deck Officer and Navigator aboard British, New Zealand, Fijian and Australian ships.
 These years were mainly before the invention of GPS systems, when the practice of navigation depended upon mathematics and a knowledge of the heavens.

 In 1995 Charles introduced the portable planetarium STARLAB to Victoria, and over the next twenty-two years he supervised the teaching of basic astronomy to an estimated 800,000 Victorian students.
 He retired from that business in 2017 and has now started Everyday Astronomy so that his knowledge and experience remain available to all.

-All subscribers to Everyday Astronomy are offered a comprehensive glossary explaining the language of astronomy and space, plus a glossary of meteorology (samples below), together with a curriculum of subjects on popular topics.
-Subscribers are invited to ask other questions they may have at any time.
-Journeyman's aim is simply to share knowledge.
+All subscribers to Everyday Astronomy are offered a comprehensive glossary explaining the language of astronomy and space, plus a glossary of meteorology (samples below), with a curriculum of subjects on popular topics.
+Journeyman's aim is simply to share knowledge, so subscribers are invited to ask any other questions they may have, e.g.:

 Everyday Astronomy is available for the one-off fee of $33.00 which includes